Now that we have our super cool discord bot that can respond to our slash commands, we need a way to host it.

 In the case of the slash command bot, you will need the following two:

-Once you've added them click the create button, it will take a minute to set up, and you should see the logs for what's going on.
+Once you've added them click the create button, it will take a minute to set up, and you should see the logs for what's happening.

 And once this is done, your bot is already up and running!